How to Use Puppeteer Stealth: A Plugin for Scraping

 Here's a list of some of the main plugins you can use with Puppeteer Extra and what they do:

-- Stealth plugin hides Puppeteer's automation properties by masking the subtle differences between headless and regular Chrome browsers.
+- The Stealth plugin hides Puppeteer's automation properties by masking the subtle differences between headless and regular Chrome browsers.

 - AdBlocker plugin blocks ads and trackers.